 There is also a large 3D theater at the museum which captivates visitors with films about the world we live in.
 Families will appreciate the onsite Children’s Museum and ensuing playground.
 While after ticking off the museum, head up the 54-foot escalator that offers amazing views of Dallas and the architecture of the Perot Museum.

-On any given day there are food trucks at Klyde Warren Park, the next destination on our 3 days in Dallas itinerary.
+On any given day there are food trucks at Klyde Warren Park, the next destination on our Dallas itinerary.
 If the day is pleasant, walk down to the park and enjoy the beautiful urban space.
 Covering a large area between downtown Dallas and the Arts District, Klyde Warren Park is also a great launch point for activities all around the city.

 But the park itself has a lot to offer visitors.
 After noshing on some local cuisine under the Texan sun, there are free daily programs such as yoga, boot camps along with outdoor concerts and film.
 To see what free events are on when you are in town, follow this link.